-No matter it's set to follow signal or follow REF, gain limit works, but it does not affect manual gain setting.
+Gain limit does not affect manual gain setting.
 If manual gain setting and gain limit is turned on simultaneously, then those options with a manual gain setting apply the manual setting value, while the rest would be adjusted automatically and be restricted by gain limit.